Brooks Brothers: 20th century

-The last member of the Brooks family to head the company was Winthrop Holly Brooks, who ran the company from 1935 until its sale in 1946, when the company was acquired by Julius Garfinckel & Co.
+The last member of the Brooks family to head the company was Winthrop Holley Brooks, who ran the company from 1935 until its sale in 1946, when the company was acquired by Julius Garfinckel & Co.
 Although Winthrop Brooks remained with the company as a figurehead after the acquisition, John C. Wood became the director of Brooks Brothers.
 Just prior to that, Wood had been the carrier of the papers for the Dumbarton Oaks Conference.
 Under the leadership of Wood, Brooks Brothers became even more traditional.
 Wood notably stated "They call us conservative, but we think that our styles are simply lacking the bizarre.
 We deal in what a man should wear, not what some women think he should wear."
+In 1915 the company opened what would become its flagship store and headquarters at 346 Madison Avenue in New York.

+During much of the 20th Century, a subsidiary of Brooks Brothers, the Brooks Costume Company, provided costumes to the Ringling Bros - Barnum & Bailey Circus.

 By 1971, eleven Brooks Brothers stores were in operation and located in Manhattan, Chicago, Boston, San Francisco, Pittsburgh, Los Angeles, Atlanta, Washington, D.C., and St. Louis as an integral part of the retail conglomerate Garfinckel, Brooks Brothers, Miller & Rhoads, Inc., that held the company until 1981 when it was acquired by Allied Stores.

 Ralph Lauren began his career as a salesman at the Brooks Brothers Madison Avenue store.
 Brooks Brothers later sued Polo Ralph Lauren to retain its rights to the original polo button-down collar shirt.

 Brooks Brothers was acquired by the British firm Marks & Spencer in 1988.
 In the mid 1990s, the company's executives removed the signature Golden Fleece logo from the brand's cotton knit polo shirts, though it was later restored.